Vacation rentals in Inverness

 Boat House - Tiny House Oceanfront Resort

-Step into the Boat House, a beautifully crafted tiny home designed like the warm hull of a boat, with wood beams and ocean views.
-Enjoy a cozy living space, full kitchen, high speed internet and bathroom.
-There are two lofts, a primary with a queen bed, accessed by a hand crafted staircase, and a second with a double bed accessed by ladder.
-Relax by the fire, BBQ, or explore the water with included kayaks & SUPs.
-Perfect for couples seeking a peaceful retreat or small families.
+The Boat House is a finely crafted tiny home designed like the warm hull of a boat, with wood beams and ocean views.
+Enjoy a cozy living space, full kitchen, fast WiFi, and bathroom.
+There are two lofts, a primary with a queen bed, accessed by a custom staircase, and a second with a double bed accessed by ladder.
+Relax by the fire, BBQ, or explore the water included kayaks & SUPs.
+Perfect for a couples retreat or small families.
 No pets.
+Discounts applied for stays longer than 1 night.

 Top guest favorite